kata-containers/kata-containers/README.md

 > **Note:**
 >
 > The initial values in the configuration file provide a good default configuration.
-> You might need to modify this file if you have specialist needs.
+> You may need to modify this file to optimise or tailor your system, or if you have
+> specific requirements.

 Since the runtime supports a
 [stateless system](https://clearlinux.org/about),